rodmor59/node-express-user-auth-microservice/README.md

 ### Libraries Description

-- **passport**: Flexible and modular authentication middleware for Node.js that provides a simple and customizable way to handle user authentication in web applications.
-This project uses a local strategy for user signin which sends a JWT token to the client.
-Aftewards, a JWT strategy is used to authenticate users with a valid signin JWT Token.
+- **Passport**: Flexible and modular authentication middleware for Node.js that provides a simple and customizable way to handle user authentication in web applications.
+This project uses a local strategy for user sign-in, which sends a JWT token to the client.
+Afterward, a JWT strategy is used to authenticate users with a valid sign-in JWT Token.
-- **jsonwebtoken:** Generate and verify JSON Web Tokens (JWTs) for authentication and authorization purposes in web applications.
-In this microservice, tokens are issued at user signin, after validating credentials.
+- **JSON web token:** Generate and verify JSON Web Tokens (JWTs) for authentication and authorization purposes in web applications.
+In this microservice, tokens are issued at user sign-in after validating credentials.
 As a result, users authenticate only once and then use tokens to access protected routes until the token expires.
 - **bcrypt:** Hashing passwords securely in JavaScript (Used in this project at user signup).
 - **Joi:** Schema validation library for enforcing constraints on JavaScript objects.
-Used to apply data validations ass middleware, before executing route handlers.
+They are used to apply data validations as middleware before executing route handlers.
 - **joi-objectid:** A Joi extension that adds support for validating MongoDB ObjectIds.
 - **Mongoose:** Used for modeling and interacting with MongoDB databases.
 - **dotenv:** Loading environment variables from a .env file in Node.js applications.
 (The Database URI is loaded this way)
-- **Supertest:** Testing Node.js HTTP servers by making HTTP requests and asserting responses, withput having to start an http server (Used in conjunction with Jest for testing)
+- **Supertest:** Testing Node.js HTTP servers by making HTTP requests and asserting responses, without having to start an HTTP server (Used in conjunction with Jest for testing)
 - **esLint:** JavaScript linter for identifying code quality issues and enforcing coding standards.
 Used to stream software development.

 ### Dependencies